 “Nothing was wasted,” Foley said.
 “Each fish we caught went onto somebody’s plate.”

 James Milano of North Babylon was thrilled when he got some fish Foley brought to him when they met in Smithtown after connecting on Facebook.

 “I couldn’t believe the size of the fillets he gave me.
-They must have been 15 pounders,” says Milano, 42.
+They must have been 15 pounders,” said Milano, 42.
 “It really helped out because my wife can only eat fresh foods … Now she has dinner for the week.”

 Tom Connor of Farmingville appreciated the assistance when Foley delivered six big bags of fluke fillets for his out-of-work employees at TOMCO automotive in Bethpage.

 “Jimmy gave them fish for all their families.
 They went crazy for it,” said Connor, 49.
 “I have one employee who cried because he was so blown away.”